knpuniversity/symfony4/sfcasts/uploads/file-streaming.md

 This is *especially* cool because, without this, the browser would probably try to call the file... just... "download" - because that's the last part of the URL.
-But it should *really* use `$reference->getOriginalFilename()`.
+Now it will use `$reference->getOriginalFilename()`.

 Before we set this header, I just want you to see what it looks like.
 So, `dd($disposition)`, move over, refresh and... there it is.
-It's just a string, like any other header - but it has this specific format, which is why Symfony has the helper method to create it.
+It's just a string, like any other header - but it has this specific format, which is why Symfony has a helper method.

 Set this on the actual response with `$response->headers->set('Content-Disposition', $disposition)`.